ptabriz/ICC_2017_Workshop/README.md

 * Extract the zip file

 #### Setting up Blender GIS addon
-* [Download](https://github.com/ptabriz/BlenderGIS) the customized version of BlenderGIS addon ande make sure that addon and required dependencies are properly installed
+* [Download](https://github.com/ptabriz/BlenderGIS) the customized version of BlenderGIS addon and  make sure that addon and required dependencies are properly installed
 * Open Blender
 * Go to __file__ >  __user preferences__ ( `Alt + Ctrl + U` ) > __Add-ons__
 * In the search tab, on top left type "gis" and make sure that in the __Categories__ section __All__ is selected.